-1. verbally or in writing to a Whistleblower Protection Officer (WPO) - see further below.

-- 2. verbally or in writing to any Eligible Recipient as defined in the Corporations Act, or - 3. by contacting the Independent Whistleblowing Service, if for any reason the Whistleblower does not feel that they are able to use the internal channels.
+- 1. verbally or in writing to a Whistleblower Protection Officer (WPO) see further below, - 2. verbally or in writing to any Eligible Recipient as defined in the Corporations Act (at HCA, Eligible Recipients include members of the Board, Executive or Business Leadership Group), or - 3. by contacting the Independent Whistleblowing Service, if for any reason the Whistleblower does not feel that they are able to use the internal channels.